 3. The festival may, in exceptional circumstances, decide to select films that do not fulfil one or more of these criteria.
 Such selection is at the discretion of the festival organizers.

 1. Submitted films must have a screener subtitled in English (except for English spoken films).

-2. Selected films must have a screening copy subtitled in English (except for English spoken films), except films selected for IndieJunior - which will need an exhibition copy without subtitles.
+2. Selected films must have a screening copy subtitled in English (except for English spoken films), except films selected for IndieJunior - which will need an unsubtitled exhibition copy.

-3. The festival will provide for a Portuguese translation and electronic subtitling.
+3. The festival will take the responsibility to make a Portuguese translation and provide electronic subtitling.

-4. Portuguese films spoken in other languages must send a formatted Portuguese dialogue list.
+4. Portuguese films spoken in other languages must send a formatted dialogue list in Portuguese.